Joseph B. Reynolds: Public office

 Reynolds was elected to the Assembly in 1878, receiving 1,740 votes to 810 for Republican J. B. Nugent (the incumbent, Greenbacker J. Hayward Haight, was not running for re-election).
 Although elected on both the Greenback Party and Democratic tickets, he was listed as a Greenbacker in the "List of Members of Assembly" in the Wisconsin Blue Book for 1879.
 He was assigned to the standing committees on railroads and on medical societies.

 He was not a candidate for re-election in 1879, and was succeeded by Democrat J. W. Parkinson.
 (Even though the Calumet County seat had been held for two terms by Greenbackers, there was no official Greenback in the 1879 race, although one Henry Arnold ran as an independent.)

 After the Assembly; personal life

 He remained in Chilton a few years and then moved to Boone, Iowa, where he took charge of an extensive farm owned by him.
-He was described in his obituary as, "...tall, being over six feet, and of a commanding presence that would attract attention wherever he appeared."
+He was described in his obituary as "tall, being over six feet, and of a commanding presence that would attract attention wherever he appeared."
 He and Virginia had four children, all of whom had died before Reynolds himself died on March 28, 1898 (the last, Robert, only about a year prior).
 He was buried in Chilton's Hillside Cemetery.
-Virginia did not die until 1915.